The AI Agent Factory — A Definitive Book and Ecosystem for the Agent Era

 Why This Book Exists

-Most organizations today approach AI through isolated experiments: a prototype here, a chatbot there, a promising workflow demo that never quite makes it into daily operations.
+Most organizations today, anywhere in the world, approach AI through isolated experiments: a prototype here, a chatbot there, a promising workflow demo that never quite makes it into daily operations.

 What is missing is not excitement.
 What is missing is method.